Software testing: White-box testing

 White-box testing (also known as clear box testing, glass box testing, transparent box testing, and structural testing) verifies the internal structures or workings of a program, as opposed to the functionality exposed to the end-user.
-In white-box testing, an internal perspective of the system (the source code), as well as programming skills, are used to design test cases.
-The tester chooses inputs to exercise paths through the code and determine the appropriate outputs.
+In white-box testing, an internal perspective of the system (the source code), as well as programming skills are used to design test cases.
+The tester chooses inputs to exercise paths through the code and determines the appropriate outputs.
 This is analogous to testing nodes in a circuit, e.g., in-circuit testing (ICT).

 While white-box testing can be applied at the unit, integration, and system levels of the software testing process, it is usually done at the unit level.
 It can test paths within a unit, paths between units during integration, and between subsystems during a system–level test.
 Though this method of test design can uncover many errors or problems, it might not detect unimplemented parts of the specification or missing requirements.

 Techniques used in white-box testing include: